liamsc8/automaticwinsetup/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-If you are going to use this in one of your videos then please credit me and send the github link in the desc!
-It helps me out alot and makes me more motivated to make more projects like this!

 # How it works

 First it asks you if you want to continue with the auto setup, if you say yes it will ask you for a username.
 After you put that username in, it stores it and creates as a user, then it will apply necessary registry edits to skip the OOBE.
 Then it will open SysPrep to restart the computer, after that you should be in your account!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

+If you are going to use this in one of your videos then please credit my discord (liam00#3441) and send the github link in the desc!
+It helps me out alot and makes me more motivated to make more projects like this!